abulte/abulte.github.com/_posts/2013-02-12-mac-os-rss-ifttt-notification-workflow.md

 With this solution I have one limitation at the moment: if I restart the Twitter app, Hiss re-sends every notifications from the beginning...
 But I hardly ever restart it.

 Do you have a better workflow?

+EDIT I found this free app on the App Store, which does the same from your Google Reader account: http://www.rockysandstudio.com/apps/reader-notifier.